rauschma/server-side-rendered-css/README.md

 # server-side-rendered-css: CSS + JSON

-My use case:
+Context:

-* Use CSS from TypeScript for server-side rendering (to do static site generation).
+* My use case: Use CSS from TypeScript via Preact, for server-side rendering (to do static site generation).
-* Thus, this is related to CSS modules but it must work with TypeScript and Node.js (in addition to during bundling).
 * CSS names (of IDs and classes) should be checked statically.
+* In principle, CSS modules would be ideal, but they only work for bundling JavaScript and not with both TypeScript and Node.js.
+As we’ll see in a second, taking a detour via JSON fixes that problem.

 I’m still in the process of thinking this fully through.
 Thus, it’s possible I made mistakes somewhere.